Ago3/Adversifier/README.md

 Labels are assumed to be binary, with 1 corresponding to the abusive class, and 0 to the non-abusive class.

 ### Waseem et al., 2018 ###
-To run the AAA tool on the [Waseem et al., 2018](https://link.springer.com/chapter/10.1007/978-3-319-78583-7_3)'s dataset, download the tweets through the Twitter API and put them in _DATA/waseem_data.tsv_.
+To run the AAA tool on the [Waseem et al., 2018](https://link.springer.com/chapter/10.1007/978-3-319-78583-7_3)'s dataset, download the tweets through the Twitter API and put them in `DATA/waseem_data.tsv`.
 The tab-separated file should have the following header (and format):
 ```
 tweet_id	tweet_text	label
 ```
-You can then call the _utils.get_waseem_data_ function, that returns a dictionary with keys {'train', 'test'} and the corresponding data_split as argument.<br/>
+You can then call the `utils.get_waseem_data` function, that returns a dictionary with keys {'train', 'test'} and the corresponding data_split as argument.<br/>
-Splits are created using stratified sampling to split 0.8, 0.1, and 0.1 portions of tweets from each class into training, validation and test sets.
-The corresponding ids can be found in the _waseem_train_ids.csv_, _waseem_val_ids.csv_ and _waseem_test_ids.csv_ files within the _DATA_ directory.<br/>
+Splits are created using stratified sampling to split tweets from each class into training (80%), validation (10%) and test (10%) sets.
+The corresponding ids can be found in the `waseem_train_ids.csv`,`waseem_val_ids.csv` and `waseem_test_ids.csv` files within the `DATA` directory.<br/>
-Note that the _utils.get_waseem_data_ function maps the "sexism", "racism" and "both" labels into the abusive class, and the "neither" label into the non abusive class.
+Note that the `utils.get_waseem_data` function maps the "sexism", "racism" and "both" labels into the abusive class, and the "neither" label into the non abusive class.

 ### Davidson et al., 2017 ###
-To run the AAA tool on the [Davidson et al., 2017](https://ojs.aaai.org/index.php/ICWSM/article/view/14955)'s dataset, download the [_davidson_data.csv_](https://raw.githubusercontent.com/t-davidson/hate-speech-and-offensive-language/master/data/labeled_data.csv) file and add it to the _DATA_ directory.
-You can then call the _utils.get_davidson_data_ function, that returns a dictionary with keys {'train', 'test'} and the corresponding data_split as argument.<br/>
+To run the AAA tool on the [Davidson et al., 2017](https://ojs.aaai.org/index.php/ICWSM/article/view/14955)'s dataset, download the [`davidson_data.csv`](https://raw.githubusercontent.com/t-davidson/hate-speech-and-offensive-language/master/data/labeled_data.csv) file and add it to the `DATA` directory.
+You can then call the `utils.get_davidson_data` function, that returns a dictionary with keys {'train', 'test'} and the corresponding data_split as argument.<br/>
 Splits are created using stratified sampling to split 0.8, 0.1, and 0.1 portions of tweets from each class into training, validation and test sets.
-The corresponding ids can be found in the _davidson_train_ids.csv_, _davidson_val_ids.csv_ and _davidson_test_ids.csv_ files within the _DATA_ directory.<br/>
+The corresponding ids can be found in the `davidson_train_ids.csv`, `davidson_val_ids.csv` and `davidson_test_ids.csv` files within the `DATA` directory.<br/>
-Note that the _utils.get_davidson_data_ function maps the "hate speech" and "offensive" labels into the abusive class, and the "neither" label into the non abusive class.
+Note that the `utils.get_davidson_data` function maps the "hate speech" and "offensive" labels into the abusive class, and the "neither" label into the non abusive class.

 ## Supported Models
 We provide code and checkpoints for the SVM, BERT<sub>MOZ</sub> and BERT<sub>KEN</sub> models trained on the Waseem et al., 2018 and Davidson et al., 2017 datasets.